In this article, you will learn:

 A balance sheet is used by the management to understand if your business has enough liquidity to meet its financial obligations.
 Thus, the users of the balance sheet like investors and creditors get a fair idea of how effectively the management of the company uses its assets.
 The income statement lets a business know more about its operational performance so that it can understand what needs to be fixed.

-Creditors, investors, and lenders use balance sheets to understand the debt position of your business and analyze if they can give more credit to your firm.
+Creditors, investors, and lenders use balance sheets to understand the debt position of your business and analyse if they can give more credit to your firm.
 On the other hand, the Income Statement is used by such stakeholders to see if the company is making enough profits to pay off its debts.

 Thus, the Profit or Loss Statement or Income Statement provides details to the financial analysts and investors regarding the capability of your business to generate profit either by increasing the sales, by controlling expenses, or both.

-Various components of a balance sheet are analyzed to understand the liquidity position of your business, whereas various sections such as gross profit, operating income, and net income in the income statement are compared to sales to understand gross profit margin, operating income, and net income as a percentage of sales.
+Various components of a balance sheet are analysed to understand the liquidity position of your business, whereas various sections such as gross profit, operating income, and net income in the income statement are compared to sales to understand gross profit margin, operating income, and net income as a percentage of sales.

 Revenues and Gains